-- We strongly advise you not to travel at night given the unpredictable security situation, the risk of banditry, and poor road conditions throughout the country.
-The United Nations and US Embassy have advised their staff not to walk or use public transport after dark due to these concerns.
+- We strongly advise you not to travel at night given the unpredictable security situation, the threat of banditry, and poor road conditions throughout the country.

 - Australia does not have an Embassy or Consulate in Burundi.
 The Australian High Commission in Kenya provides consular assistance to Australians in Burundi.